NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 	for a long time, before the Tabradian tribes once broke free.
-Recently, a southern portion of the empire has also declared independence, and are closely alligned to the Sidio Barcans.
+Recently, a southern portion of the empire has also declared independence, and are closely aligned to the Sidio Barcans.
 The empire is starting to regain power, however.
 Roclesia is the most advanced country magically, because they stole much of the work of the Tabradians.
 They also are the most wealthy.

 ## Tabradia:
-Grey to actually dark complextions
+Grey to actually dark complexions
 	with amber eyes with no-pupils.
 Tabradians
-	were once the bigest nation on the Rocevelen continent.
-Then the War of the Magi happened and Gamesh took over the contintent.
+	were once the biggest nation on the Rocevelen continent.
+Then the War of the Magi happened and Gamesh took over the continent.
 The Tabradians became second-class citizens and their magical knowledge
 	was stolen by the new overlords.
 This last a long time but eventually Tabradians shrugged off the Roclesians.
-	They skirmish with them occassionally, but they remain independent.
+	They skirmish with them occasionally, but they remain independent.
 They are magically adept.

 ## Rociaran: